cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'For this is an oasis with a mission, custom-designed for we the people to linger awhile, to consider how the world is turning these days and how each of us might help fix things. '
+        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile, to consider our planetary alarm bells and how each of us might help restore some sanity and safety to this latest swing around the sun.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "To provide sustenance for our investigations, we have selected thee hundred of the most inspiring voices on Earth, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as a changemaker for community, country, or planet."
+        text: "To provide sustenance for our investigations, we have selected three hundred of the most inspiring voices on Earth, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as a changemaker for community, country, or planet."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'To begin, we offer insight on humanity’s most crucial challenges: ending war, solving climate change, and saving democracy. '
+        text: "To begin, we offer insight on humanity’s most crucial challenges: ending war, solving climate change, and saving democracy.\_"
   -
     type: paragraph
     content: